network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 that is subject to the transport layer's congestion control algorithms that might reduce the traffic's rate and thus its buffering in the network.

-Traditionally, one thinks of bufferbloat happening in the network, i.e., on routers and switches of the Internet.
-However, the networking stacks of the clients and servers can have huge buffers.
-Data sitting in TCP sockets or waiting for the application to send or read causes artificial latency, and affects user experience the same way as in-network bufferbloat.

-Finally, it is crucial to recognize that significant queueing only happens on entry to the lowest-capacity (or "bottleneck") hop on a network path.
+Significant queueing in the network only happens on entry to the lowest-capacity (or "bottleneck") hop on a network path.
 For any flow of data between two endpoints there is always one hop along the path where the capacity